YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 **Observation:** We observed the separated words in each sample.

-### Stopwords
+### 4. Stopwords

-We remove commonly used words, such as "the", "a", "is", "in".
-Figure 9 shows changes after applying stopwords.
+We removed commonly used words, such as "the", "a", "is", "in".

+Changes after applying stopwords can be viewed below.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.stopw.png)

 Figure 9.
 Partial data set after removing stopwords on tokenized data.

-**Observation:** We observed the removal of stop words.
-In the first sample, 'out', 'for', 'more', 'set', 'me' is removed.
+**Observation:** In the first sample, 'out', 'for', 'more', 'set', 'me' are removed.

-### Stemming
+### 5. Stemming

 Stemming is the process of producing morphological variants of a root/base word.
 For example, words such as “Likes”, ”liked”, ”likely” and ”liking” will be reduced to “like” after stemming.
 There are different algorithms for stemming.
 Porter Stemmer, one of them, is a basic stemmer and it is straightforward and fast to run.

-Figure shows changes after applying stemming.
+Changes after applying stemming can be viewed below.

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/fig.stem.png)